A. N. Pramod

 Vice Admiral A. N. Pramod, AVSM, YSM is a serving flag officer in the Indian Navy.
-As of 2025, he served as the Director General Naval Operations.
-He earlier served as the Flag Officer Commanding Maharashtra Naval Area and as the Deputy Commandant and Chief Instructor of the Indian Naval Academy.
+He currently serves as the Deputy Chief of the Naval Staff.
+He earlier served as the Director General Naval Operations during Operation Sindoor.

 Early life and education

 Pramod attended the Naval Academy, Goa as part of the 38th Integrated Cadet Course.

 Naval career

 Pramod was commissioned into the Indian Navy on 1 July 1990.
 He is a specialist in Communication and Electronic Warfare.
 He trained as a naval aviator and qualified as a Naval Air Operations Officer.
 He underwent the Sea King observer course where he qualified as a 'Cat A' observer.
 He was awarded the Flag Officer Commanding-in-Chief Eastern Naval Command Rolling Trophy for standing first in flying training/ground subjects and the Uttar Pradesh trophy for being first in the Overall Order of Merit.